 She’s found new purpose, too: “I want to help others the way I’ve been helped.
 I know what it’s like to go through addiction.
 I know what it’s like to be without.
 I know what it’s like to feel abandoned and to need someone to say, ‘I’ve got you.
 I believe in you.’”

 “I can still see a little bit of shame when I look at myself,” she adds, “but the more I focus on the Lord, the more I see freedom.
 I keep praying for more of Him, less of me.”

 To read Hope Ministries’ latest newsletter, click here.
 Our January 2024 newsletter also serves as our Annual Impact Report.

-Dakota’s hope has been restored and your prayers and financial gifts to Hope Ministries helped make it possible.
-Your ongoing support will continue to bless him and so many others!
+Jericka’s hope has been restored and your prayers and financial gifts to Hope Ministries helped make it possible.
+Your ongoing support will continue to bless her and so many others!